sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/dhAtushAstram/bhUdeva-sharmA/rasajalanidhiH_panchamakhaNDam.md

 ## Their causes and symptoms.

- Moorchha' (fainting fit) is due to pittam and [tamas](# "*Indian philosophers attribute three different properties to mind, viz. sattwa (refinement, sobriety, wisdom, and consciousness), rajas (excitement, activity, and egoism), and tamas ( ignorance and absence of consciousness).").Vertigo is due to va'yu, pittam, and rajas.
+ Moorchha' (fainting fit) is due to pittam and tamas[^25], rajas (excitement, activity, and egoism), and tamas ( ignorance and absence of consciousness).").Vertigo is due to va'yu, pittam, and rajas.
 Drowsiness is due to tamas, va'yu, and kapha; and sleep is due to kapha and tamas.

+[^25]: "*Indian philosophers attribute three different properties to mind, viz. sattwa (refinement, sobriety, wisdom, and consciousness

    In vertigo, the whole body, and especially the head, appear to reel.
 Eevery thing, outside the patient, also appears to whirl round him.
 At the time he feels this sensation, he is unable to stand steadily on his legs.